The author is a guitarist and bassist with over 35 years of experience as a musician.

 But what about the student, hobby guitarist, or working musician?
 For many players, American-made Fenders are simply too expensive.
 But if you’re a guitar player on a budget Fender still has you covered with their Mexican-made lineup of guitars and basses.

 You know Fender is among the top guitar brands in the world.
-The Standard (MIM) Telecaster looks just like a real Fender, because it is a real Fender.
+The Standard (MIM) Telecaster looks just like a real Fender, because it is the real deal, not some copy.
 And you can land one for less than half the cost of the American version.
 If the Telecaster is your dream guitar you can make it happen.

 So what’s up with this Made-in-Mexico thing, and what’s the difference between a MIM Fender and the American-made version?